 Abdel Bari Atwan is a Palestinian writer and journalist.
-The former Editor-in-Chief of the London-based daily al-Quds al-Arabi, he now edits the online newspaper Rai al Youm.
-He is a regular contributor to a number of publications, including the Guardian and Scottish Herald, and is a frequent guest on radio and television, including regular stints on the BBC's Dateline London.
-His publications include The Secret History of al-Qa'ida and After bin Laden: Al-Qa'ida, the Next Generation (both published by Saqi Books).
-Abdel Bari Atwan was awarded a lifetime achievement award at the 2013 MEMO Palestine Book Awards for his longstanding work in journalism and literature on the subject of Palestine.
+The former editor-in-chief of the London-based daily al-Quds al-Arabi for twenty-five years, he now edits the Rai al-Youm news website – the Arab world’s first Huffington Post-style outlet.
+He is a regular contributor to a number of publications, including the Guardian and Scottish Herald, and is a frequent guest on radio and television, including regular stints on the BBC’s Dateline London.

 'A Country of Words traces [Atwan's] life in greater detail while also offering chapters on the Israeil/Palestinian conflict, London, and his fascinating interviews with Osama Bin Laden and Yasser Arafat.'

 'A remarkable Palestinian memoir, exceptional because of its abundance of compassion, humour and humility.'